nhduong/human_gender_prediction/README.md

 ## Confusion matrix on Wiki testing set
 ![alt text](https://raw.githubusercontent.com/nhduong/2017_ai_cource_project/master/imgs/confusion_matrix.png)

-## Requirements
-1. TensorFlow 1.1.0 (or later) for Keras interface
-2. Python 2.7/3.5
-3. Jupyter Notebook
 ## How to run source code
 ### For a complete training (at least 8GB memory is required)
 1. Download the Jupyter notebook `gender_prediction.ipynb` and save it to a specific path (called **GD_PATH**)